Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 Naqsh-e Rustam

-The last relief, the coronation of Ardeshir Babakan (224-229 AD) is depicted.
-Artaxerxes and Ahura Mazda ride on two small horses, and Ardeshir is taking a king ring of power from Ahura Mazda, and Artabanus of King Parthian dropped under Artaxerxes' horse.
+The last relief, the coronation of Ardeshir Babakan (224-229 AD), is depicted.
+Artaxerxes and Ahura Mazda ride on two small horses, and Ardeshir is taking a king's ring of power from Ahura Mazda, and Artabanus, King of Parthians, drops under Artaxerxes' horse.

 Naqsh-e Rustam